quickfeed/quickfeed/doc/dev.md

 5. GitHub API errors (request struct has missing/malformed fields) Return a custom error with detailed information for logging and generic "action failed" message to user.

+6. GitHub Cancelled Context errors
+A sporadic error happening on the GitHub side, known to disappear on its own.
+The only solution is to wait and repeat the action later.
+Check for this type of errors and inform the user.

 [GRPC status codes](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) are used to allow the client to check whether the error message should be displayed for user, or just logged for developers.